 In an instant – 491 files, 30 photos, 1 video, and 2 contacts.
 Not a single one about James & Eleanor.
 It dug ’131′ out of the most obscure places I didn’t even know existed on my computer, including a photo with a time-stamp of 21:31, but it couldn’t read 131 when preceded by a zero.

 When I searched 0131, which is actually the number I use for naming the files, it brought up this with the exact results and not much else.
 24 files, 23 pictures.

-The downside of Copernic, as I see it, is that it’s not possible to scoop up a dozen or 100 files and copy them in a batch to somewhere else.
+The downside of my very old and free version of Copernic, as I see it, is that it’s not possible to scoop up a dozen or 100 files and copy them in a batch to somewhere else.
 That would likely be my reason for searching in the first place.
 There they all are and I can’t pick them up and move them.
 But, I can look to my heart’s content.

 The other crazy thing about it is that it will index and search some of the metadata in photos but it won’t display it.
-(I’m using an older version and I don’t know what v.3 and up is doing.)
+(Like I said, very old version of it.)
 If I search my name it will bring up 2,412 photos with my name in the Copyright field but if I didn’t know that’s what it was doing behind the scenes I wouldn’t know that.
 I would probably be thinking, Why am I looking at two thousand photos that don’t have me in them?